shopsys/monorepo-tools/docs/docker/docker-troubleshooting.md

   for instance, if your new container name is `my-new-project-name-php-fpm` you need to execute

 ```
-docker exec -it my-new-project-name-php-fpm sh
+docker exec -it my-new-project-name-php-fpm bash
 ```

 ## Update of Dockerfile is not Reflected